 Plot: Mugi Asai is an incredibly shy girl who gets so nervous in crowds that she sometimes loses her voice entirely.
 However, in times when she’s particularly excited and forgets where she is, she proves to have a powerful voice.
-As she enters into high school, she is drafted by the drama research society after they hear her voice when she yelled after reading her acceptance into the school on the board, but can a girl so shy really be in such a club?
+During one such time, she yells after hearing her acceptance into the school.
+She is soon drafted by the drama research society, but can a girl so shy really be in such a club?

 Breakdown: Hitohira’s first episode does a fairly good job at establishing our main characters with only a few dangling in the wind.
 Mugi is very shy to the point where she can lose her voice entirely in crowds or if she feels she’s embarrassed herself in front of someone.
 I can relate to her situation pretty well, so it does break my heart when she’s in particularly stressful social situations.